 Additionally, these emails include a ZIP file attachment with an infected Word document.
 FortiGuard Labs’ playbook describes how that Word document behaves, how the malware is dropped, how it exploits vulnerabilities, and how it evades detection.
 The playbook even lists other threat actors that have partnered with Emotet in its global spread.
 Overall, each of these factors plays an important role in helping to identify new instances of Emotet and stopping it before it spreads even further.

 As threats become more sophisticated and more prevalent, sifting through enormous volumes of data will call for machine learning, the evolution of security playbooks, and the introduction of a much more proactive version of AI.
-Teams who want to keep up with the threats and stay proactive in their approach to security will need AI’s ability to quickly process data and act on the patterns it finds.
+Teams that want to keep up with the threats and stay proactive in their approach to security will need AI’s ability to quickly process data and act on the patterns it finds.
 By including this technology in their security strategy, IT teams can begin to leverage playbooks, which can be customized for their organizations, or even build their own, as a means of staying ahead of increasingly sophisticated and ever-evolving threats.

 Learn how FortiGuard Labs provides unmatched security and intelligence services using integrated AI systems.